*D&AD New Blood Competition*

-What happened: We improved and developed BBC Sounds with a redesigned website and new features to reflect the changing behavior of BBC listeners.
+What happened: We improved and redesigned BBC Sounds to reflect the changing behavior of BBC listeners.

-Why it was fun: The BBC is an institution!
-Stewarding such storied brands is a major reason I love branding.
+Why it was fun: The BBC is an institution, it’s exciting to steward storied brands.

 Skills: Product innovation, critical thinking, conceptual design, UX

-We heard BBC Sounds listeners loud and clear, they needed a flexible, seamless listening experience.
+We heard listeners loud and clear, they needed a flexible, seamless audio experience.

 Engagement: We’re never the same for very long, listeners approach BBC Sounds with nuanced motivations and needs.

 Exploration: Listeners want to be surprised by quality content.
-Not overwhelmed by searching.
+Not overwhelmed searching for it.

 New Features: DynaListen & Microtagging

-With microtagging, describing and searching for content isn’t limited to genre alone.
-Listeners can tag content in ways that make sense to them and when enough people have tagged something the same way the tag is attributed to the content.
+With microtagging, describing and searching for content isn’t limited to genres.
+Listeners tag content in ways that make sense to them and when critical mass is reached the tag becomes part of the content’s description.

 Promotional video for BBC Sounds: